elotl/kip/docs/annotations.md

 **pod.elotl.co/healthcheck-healthy-timeout"**

-Use this annotation to customize the healthcheck timeout for individual pods.
+Use this annotation to change the healthcheck timeout for individual pods from the value specified in provider.yaml.
 If a pod doesn't have a healthy response to healthcheck probes for greater than healthcheck-timeout the pod will be terminated and restarted according to the pod's restartPolicy.
 A healthcheck-timeout of zero means the pod will not be terminated due to failing healthchecks.

 ```yaml
 annotations: